wagtail/wagtail/docs/advanced_topics/documents/storing_and_serving.md

 ## File storage location

-Wagtail uses the [`STORAGES["default"]`](https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-STORAGES) setting to determine where and how user-uploaded files are stored.
+Wagtail uses the [`STORAGES["default"]`](inv:django#STORAGES) setting to determine where and how user-uploaded files are stored.
 By default, Wagtail stores files in the local filesystem.

 ## Serving documents